DISTA-Net: Dynamic Closely-Spaced Infrared Small Target Unmixing: Introduction

-\begin{compactenum} \item We reformulate the unmixing of closely-spaced infrared small targets as an interpretable deep unfolding problem.
-To our knowledge, this is the first deep learning based attempt for this task. \item Our proposed DISTA-Net is a dynamic deep unfolding network, which adaptively generates convolution weights and thresholding parameters to tailor the reconstruction process conditioned on the input data. \item We establish the first open-source ecosystem for this task, including the CSIST-100K dataset, the CSO-mAP metric, and the GrokCSO toolkit. \item We provide a comprehensive analysis of our approach, validating the importance of dynamic deep unfolding and the effectiveness of the DISTA-Net in addressing the CSIST unmixing task. \end{compactenum}
+Our contributions can be categorized into \textbf{Four} aspects: 1.
+We reformulate CSIST unmixing as an interpretable deep unfolding problem.
+To our knowledge, this is the first deep learning based attempt for this task.
+2. Our proposed DISTA-Net is a dynamic deep unfolding network, which adaptively generates convolution weights and thresholding parameters to tailor the reconstruction process conditioned on the input data.
+3. We establish the first open-source ecosystem for this task, including the CSIST-100K dataset, the CSO-mAP metric, and the GrokCSO toolkit.
+4. We provide a comprehensive analysis of our approach, validating the importance of dynamic deep unfolding and the effectiveness of the DISTA-Net in addressing the CSIST unmixing task.